jstmoizz/lumora/README.md

 ## Important design decisions

-- **Supabase + RLS** over a hand-rolled auth/authorization layer — access control is enforced by Postgres itself, not application code that could have a bug in it.
+- **Chose Supabase + RLS** over a hand-rolled auth/authorization layer — access control is enforced by Postgres itself, not application code that could have a bug in it.
-- **A separate `knowledge_node_positions` table** rather than columns on `knowledge_nodes` — most
-  nodes never get manually dragged, so most nodes never need a position row at all.
+- **Kept `knowledge_node_positions` as a separate table** rather than columns on `knowledge_nodes` — most nodes never get manually dragged, so most nodes never need a position row at all.
-- **A static/reduced-motion fallback for Explore** — the graph's meaning (topics, relationships, selection) shouldn't depend on WebGL support or a user's motion preference; the fallback keeps identical functionality, just without the 3D canvas.
+- **Gave Explore a static/reduced-motion fallback** — the graph's meaning (topics, relationships, selection) shouldn't depend on WebGL support or a user's motion preference; the fallback keeps identical functionality, just without the 3D canvas.
-- **Tool calling for quizzes/flashcards/knowledge topics** — lets the model produce structured, Zod-validated data that renders as real UI, instead of parsing a written response after the fact.
+- **Used tool calling for quizzes/flashcards/knowledge topics** — lets the model produce structured, Zod-validated data that renders as real UI, instead of parsing a written response after the fact.
-- **Knowledge-graph writes at tool-step completion, not turn completion** — the graph should reflect what was just studied immediately, not only once the model's follow-up sentence also finishes generating.
+- **Knowledge-graph writes happen at tool-step completion, not turn completion** — so the graph reflects what was just studied immediately, not only once the model's follow-up sentence also finishes generating.
-- **In-memory rate limiting instead of Redis/Upstash** — this is a single-instance capstone deployment; adding an external dependency purely for rate limiting would be infrastructure the project doesn't otherwise need.
+- **Chose in-memory rate limiting instead of Redis/Upstash** — this is a single-instance capstone deployment; adding an external dependency purely for rate limiting would be infrastructure the project doesn't otherwise need.
 See the caveat under [Security](#security--production-hygiene).

 ## AI-Assisted Development

-AI tools were used throughout this project's development, under human review at every step — generated code was read, tested, and verified rather than accepted as-is.
+AI tools were used throughout this project's development, with every step reviewed personally — generated code was read, tested, and verified rather than accepted as-is.

-- **Claude Code** was used for implementation, debugging, and refactoring across the codebase — including this production-hygiene pass itself (rate limiting, input caps, the vision-extraction bounds, and this README).
+- **Claude Code** — used for implementation, debugging, and refactoring across the codebase, including production-hygiene work like rate limiting, input caps, vision-extraction bounds, and this README.
-- **ChatGPT** was used for architecture discussion, debugging sessions, and planning — including working through the Vercel AI SDK's step/tool-calling lifecycle and Groq-specific quirks (e.g. why `generateObject`'s `response_format` mode fails with image input on the vision model, which led to the forced-tool-call workaround in `lib/ai/extraction.ts`).
+- **ChatGPT** — used for architecture discussion, debugging sessions, and planning, including working through the Vercel AI SDK's step/tool-calling lifecycle and Groq-specific quirks (e.g. why `generateObject`'s `response_format` mode fails with image input on the vision model, which led to the forced-tool-call workaround in `lib/ai/extraction.ts`).
-- **AI-assisted test generation and review** — unit and E2E tests were drafted with AI assistance and then read, run, and adjusted by hand; new tests added in this pass (rate limiter, input caps) followed the same pattern.
+- **Test generation and review** — unit and E2E tests were drafted with AI assistance, then read, run, and adjusted by hand; new tests follow the same pattern.
-- **AI-assisted accessibility and performance analysis** — informed Explore's keyboard-accessible HTML controls, reduced-motion fallback, and WebGL fallback.
+- **Accessibility and performance analysis** — AI assistance informed Explore's keyboard-accessible HTML controls, reduced-motion fallback, and WebGL fallback.
-- **AI-assisted debugging of Groq tool calling** — including the discovery that Groq sometimes emits `""` for an omitted optional field instead of leaving the key out, handled in `lib/ai/tools.ts`'s `optionalNonBlankString`.
+- **Debugging Groq's tool calling** — AI assistance helped track down that Groq sometimes emits `""` for an omitted optional field instead of leaving the key out, handled in `lib/ai/tools.ts`'s `optionalNonBlankString`.
-- **AI-assisted knowledge-graph persistence work** — including moving the graph write from the turn's `onEnd` to the tool step's `onStepEnd`, and the topic/category-nesting resolution logic.
+- **Knowledge-graph persistence work** — AI assistance helped work out moving the graph write from the turn's `onEnd` to the tool step's `onStepEnd`, and the topic/category-nesting resolution logic.
-- **Human verification**: every change in this pass was checked against the actual codebase before being made (not assumed from a spec), validated with `tsc`, `eslint`, the full Vitest suite, a production build, and the Chromium Playwright suite, and cross-checked against the existing test suite to confirm nothing regressed.
+- **Human verification** — every change is checked against the actual codebase before being made (never assumed from a spec), validated with `tsc`, `eslint`, the full Vitest suite, a production build, and the Playwright suite, and cross-checked against the existing test suite to confirm nothing regresses.

 ## Cross-browser verification

-Automated E2E coverage (Playwright) runs on **Chromium** only — see [`playwright.config.ts`](playwright.config.ts); no Firefox/WebKit projects are configured, and Firefox/WebKit browser binaries were not available in the environment this pass was done in.
+Automated E2E coverage (Playwright) runs on **Chromium** only — see [`playwright.config.ts`](playwright.config.ts); no Firefox/WebKit projects are configured, and Firefox/WebKit browser binaries aren't installed in the usual dev environment.

 | Area | Chrome (Chromium) | Firefox | Safari | Mobile Safari |
 |---|---|---|---|---|